Skip to sign in Skip to content

 Is Outlook HIPAA compliant?

-8. Then you’ll be asked to add a payment method.
-Be sure to make a note of the trial expiration date.
-You might need to cancel if you decide Outlook doesn’t meet your needs.
+8. Then you'll be asked to add a payment method.
+Be sure to note the trial expiration date.
+You might need to cancel if you decide Outlook doesn't meet your needs.

 Is Outlook HIPAA compliant?